 These simple acts of kindness may not seem like much to you, but can mean the world to someone else, especially during the holidays.

 So these holidays make an effort to disconnect in order to reconnect with the things that are good for you - nature, the people around you and most importantly, yourself.
-It’s guaranteed to fill your heart and make you happier than any Christmas present ever could!
+It’s guaranteed to fill your heart and make you happier than any holiday gift ever could!